When you buy through links highlighted with an asterisk (*) on this site, we may earn a small affiliate commission at no cost to you.

 While the former temple has a strong Thai influence, Leong San See Temple is very much Chinese and dedicated to Guanyin, a favourite Chinese Buddhist deity.
 Guanyin is the goddess of mercy and compassion and is a very popular figure of worship.
 The architecture of Leong San See Temple represents that of a Chinese palace, while the lucky red colour features prominently.
 The temple was built in 1917, though reconstructed a few times since then.
 Its name, Leong San See, means Dragon Mountain Gate.

-In non-Covid times the temple is open 7:30am to 5pm, though you can’t enter if you are ‘sloppily dressed’ – I think this means no bare shoulders.
+The temple is open 8am to 4pm, though you can’t enter if you are ‘sloppily dressed’ – I think this means no bare shoulders.

 Directions: Walk down the narrow road opposite the temple, back to Serangoon Road.
 Turn left on this main road and soon you’ll reach the next temple.